Sennaiai/Quantum-Computing/README.md

 ## Learning-Journey
 A reflective narrative capturing the personal and academic origins of this journey.
 ## milestones.md
-A timeline of progress:
+A timeline of progress
-Key learning milestones
+  - Key learning milestones
-Completed certifications / projects
+  - Completed certifications / projects
-Upcoming and in-progress projects
+  - Upcoming and in-progress projects
-Community traction (clones, views)
+  - Community traction (clones, views)
 ## Key-concepts_theory_code/
 Core learning notes and code organized by theme:
 - Quantum computing principles (qubits, gates, Qiskit)